 Brightcove Inc. is selling 5,000,000 shares of our common stock.
 This is our initial public offering and no public market currently exists for our shares of common stock.
-We anticipate that the initial public offering price will be between \$10.00 and \$12.00 per share.

-We have applied to list our common stock on the NASDAQ Global Market under the symbol "BCOV".
+Our common stock has been approved for listing on the NASDAQ Global Market under the symbol "BCOV".